JetBrains/intellij-sdk-docs/user_interface_components/misc_swing_components.md

 [Messages](upsource:///platform/platform-api/src/com/intellij/openapi/ui/Messages.java)
 class provides a way to show simple message boxes, input dialogs (modal dialogs with a text field) and chooser dialogs (modal dialogs with a combo box).
 The function of different methods of the class should be clear from their names.
-When running on Mac OS X, the message boxes shown by the [Messages](upsource:///platform/platform-api/src/com/intellij/openapi/ui/Messages.java) class use native UI.
+When running on macOS, the message boxes shown by the [Messages](upsource:///platform/platform-api/src/com/intellij/openapi/ui/Messages.java) class use native UI.